Nerzal/goflux/readme.md

 The created kubernetes files are currently narrowed down to my personal usecase.
-I'm very open for Changerequests to make this cli useful for a broader audiency.
+I'm very open for Changerequests to make this cli useful for a broader audience.

 ## Usage Example